 Who is eligible to set up a company in Singapore?

 Well, unless you happen to be a Politically Exposed Person (“PEP”) or on an anti-money laundering blacklist, it is relatively straight forward for almost anyone to set up a company here.
 You may choose to work with a Registered Filing Agent (“RFA”) to incorporate your company where the RFA will be responsible for verifying the identities and conducting due diligence on the shareholders and directors.
 The RFA will also make the submission to the regulator (Accounting and Corporate Regulatory Authority or “ACRA”) on your behalf.

 Here are 10 things to take note of when you decide to proceed with setting up a company in Singapore.

 1. Choose an appropriate company name

-A foreigner (non-Singapore Citizen and non-Singapore Permanent Resident) who wish to work in Singapore will need to apply for an EntrePass or Employment Pass.
+A foreigner (non-Singapore Citizen and non-Singapore Permanent Resident) who wishes to work in Singapore will need to apply for an EntrePass or Employment Pass.

 - Eligibility for EntrePass is set relatively high, EntrePass is intended for serial entrepreneurs, high-calibre innovators or experienced investors.
 Visit EntrePass Eligibility for details.

-If you are a foreigner already in Singapore on Employment Pass, Dependent Pass or other types of visas, you can be a shareholder of a new company, but is only allowed to be a director after obtaining a Letter of Consent from the Ministry of Manpower.
+If you are a foreigner already in Singapore on Employment Pass, Dependant’s Pass or other types of visas, you can be a shareholder of a new company, but you are only allowed to be a director after obtaining a Letter of Consent from the Ministry of Manpower.
 Talk to Sprout for assistance in applying for the appropriate paperwork!